-- Slack skin.
-The loss of the elastic tissue (elastin and collagen) in the skin with age causes the skin to become slack and hang loosely
+- Slack.
+The loss of the elastic tissue (elastin and collagen) in the skin with age causes the skin to become slack and hang loosely.

-- Skin becomes more fragile as we age.
-Increased skin fragility is caused by flattening of the area where the epidermis and dermis (layer of skin under the epidermis) come together
+- Fragile.
+Increased skin fragility is caused by flattening of the area where the epidermis and dermis (layer of skin under the epidermis) come together.

-- Easy bruising of the skin as we age caused by thinner blood vessel walls.
+- More easily bruised.
+This is caused by thinner blood vessel walls.

-How does sun damage (photoaging) cause aging of the skin?
+How does the sun cause aging of the skin (photoaging)?

 Over time, the sun’s ultraviolet (UV) light damages certain fibers in the skin called elastin.
 The breakdown of elastin fibers causes the skin to sag, stretch, and lose its ability to snap back after stretching.
 The skin also bruises and tears more easily and takes longer to heal.
 So while sun damage may not show when you’re young, it will later in life.

-Gravity, facial movement and sleep position are the secondary factors that contribute to changes in the skin.
-When the skin loses its elasticity, gravity causes drooping of the eyebrows and eyelids, looseness and fullness under the cheeks and jaw (jowls and "double chin"), and longer ear lobes.
+Gravity.
+When the skin loses its elasticity, gravity causes drooping of the eyebrows and eyelids, looseness and fullness under the cheeks and jaw (jowls and “double chin”), and a lengthening of the ear lobes.

-Facial movement lines become more visible after the skin starts losing its elasticity (usually as people reach their 30s and 40s).
-Lines may appear horizontally on the forehead, vertically on the skin above the root of the nose (glabella), or as small curved lines on the temples, upper cheeks and around the mouth.
+Daily facial movements.
+Lines on the face become more visible after the skin starts losing its elasticity (usually as people reach their 30s and 40s).
+Lines may appear horizontally on the forehead, vertically on the skin above the top of the nose (the space between the eyes), or as small curved lines on the temples, upper cheeks and around the mouth.

-Sleep creases result from the way the head is positioned on the pillow and may become more visible after the skin starts losing its elasticity.
-Sleep creases are commonly located on the side of the forehead, starting above the eyebrows to the hairline near the temples, as well as on the middle of the cheeks.
+Sleeping position.
+Sleep creases are commonly seen on the side of the forehead, starting above the eyebrows to the hairline near the temples, as well as on the middle of the cheeks.
+They result from the way the head is positioned on the pillow and may become more visible after the skin starts losing its elasticity.
 Changing sleep position may improve these sleep creases or prevent them from becoming worse.

 Dry skin itches because it is irritated easily.
 If your skin is very dry and itchy, see a doctor because this condition can affect your sleep, cause irritability, or be a symptom of a disease.
 For example, diabetes and kidney disease can cause itching.
 Some medicines make the itchiness worse.